cb1711/Image-Segmentation/README.md

 3.seg4.cpp-Parallel implementation of Boruvka's algorithm for image segmentation (much slower due to locks).

 4.hist_seg.cpp-Parallel implementation of histogram thresholding method for image segmentation.

+5.imgcmp.cpp- A program to compare two images.
+The output is a completely black image if the images are similar else at each point of difference there will be white color.